BYUcs236ta/cs236_Decker_Goodrich/Lab4.md

 ---
 ### Part 0 - Recap
-- In projects 1-3 we have converted a text file -> vector\<Token\> -> DatalogProgram -> Database
+- In projects 1-3 we have converted a text file to a `vector<Token>` then parsed it to check syntax and build the representation (`DatalogProgram`), and finally converted that representation into a Database and started executing the program
-- In the previous lab we evaluated the schemes, facts, and Queries.
+- In the previous lab we evaluated the Schemes, Facts, and Queries
 - Next step is to add the `Rule` evaluation to the `Interpreter`
-- Rule evaluation will use Natural Join as one of it's major steps.
+- Rule evaluation will use Natural Join as one of it's major steps
 - Keep up the good work!

 ---